kean/Pulse/Sources/Pulse/Pulse.docc/Articles/GettingStarted.md

 ![Enabling remote logging](remote-logging.png)

 Once the connection is established, open Pulse Pro and select the device in the sidebar.
 The next time you launch the app, the connection will happen automatically.

+## Next Steps

+Learn how to configure Pulse to best suit your app needs in <doc:NextSteps> and explore additional networking debugging techniques in <doc:NetworkLogging-Article>.